 What is your weekly fitness routine like?

-How do you nourish yourself?
+How do you challenge yourself fitness wise?

 What is your definition of happiness?